MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-deploying-languages-microsoft-365-apps.md

 ### Example

-This configuration file installs proofing tools for German and Italian using the Monthly Enterprise Channel on a device with Office already installed.
+This configuration file installs proofing tools for German and Italian using Monthly Enterprise Channel on a device with Office already installed.
 If the original installation of Office was from a local source, make sure to download the proofing tools to that source.
 If the tools aren't found at the local source, the AllowCdnFallback setting installs the tools directly from the Office CDN.

 ```xml
 <Configuration>